 Authentic Japanese Ramen Pop-up Coming to Denver in 2019

-“The Japanese food my parents and grandparents would cook when I was growing up in Colorado to my experiences traveling to Japan and living on the West Coast for the last several decades has all led up to now. – Greg Taniguchi
+“The Japanese food my parents and grandparents would cook when I was growing up in Colorado, to living on the West Coast for the last several decades, and my experiences traveling throughout Japan has all led up to now.” – Greg Taniguchi

 Greg Taniguchi started off as an industrial design student to owning and operating one of the first import tuner shops in the S.F.
 Bay Area, but that was him just getting started.